 backend=program The backend used when compiling Futhark programs (without leading futhark, e.g. just opencl). cache-extension=E XTENSION For a program foo.fut, passcache-file foo.fut.
 EXTENSION.
 By default,cache-file is not passed. -c Only run compiled code - do not run the interpreter.
-This is the default. -C Compile the programs, but do not run them. concurrency=NUM The number of tests to run concurrently.
+This is the default. -C Compile the programs, but do not run them. concurrency=NUN The number of tests to run concurrently.
 Defaults to the number of (hyper-)cores available.

 exclude=tag Do not run test cases that contain the given tag.
 Cases marked with "disable" are ignored by default, as are cases marked "no_foo", where foo is the backend used. -i Test with the interpreter. -I Pass the program through the compiler frontend, but do not run them.
-This is only useful for testing the Futhark compiler itself. -t Type-check the programs, but do not run them. futhark=program The program used to perform operations (eg. compilation).
-Defaults to the binary running futhark test itself. no-terminal Print each result on a line by itself, without line buffering. no-tuning Do not look for tuning files. pass-option=opt Pass an option to benchmark programs that are being run.
-For example, we might want to run OpenCL programs on a specific device: futhark test prog.futbackend=openclpass-option=-dHawaii

---pass-compiler-option=opt Pass an extra option to the compiler when compiling the programs.

---runner=program If set to a non-empty string, compiled programs are not run directly, but instead the indicated program is run with its first argument being the path to the compiled Futhark program.
-This is useful for compilation targets that cannot be executed directly (as with futhark-pyopencl on some platforms), or when you wish to run the program on a remote machine.

---tuning=EXTENSION For each program being run, look for a tuning file with this extension, which is suffixed to the name of the program.
-For example, given --tuning=tuning (the default), the program foo.fut will be passed the tuning file foo.fut.tuning if it exists.
+This is only useful for testing the Futhark compiler itself. -t Type-check the programs, but do not run them. -S Run structure tests.
+These are not run by default.
+When this option is passed, no other testing is done. futhark=program The program used to perform operations (eg. compilation).
+Defaults to the binary running futhark test itself. no-terminal Change the output format to be suitable for noninteractive terminals.
+Prints a status message roughly every minute. no-tuning Do not look for tuning files. pass-option=opt Pass an option to benchmark programs that are being run.
+For example, we might want to run OpenCL programs on a specific device: futhark test prog.futbackend=openclpass-option=-dHawaii pass-compiler-option=opt Pass an extra option to the compiler when compiling the programs. runner=program If set to a non-empty string, compiled programs are not run directly, but instead the indicated program is run with its first argument being the path to the compiled Futhark program.
+This is useful for compilation targets that cannot be executed directly (as with futhark-pyopencl on some platforms), or when you wish to run the program on a remote machine. tuning=EXTENSI ON For each program being run, look for a tuning file with this extension, which is suffixed to the name of the program.
+For example, giventuning=tuning (the default), the program foo.fut will be passed the tuning file foo.fut.tuning if it exists.